LBC-LNBio/pyKVFinder/docs/_sources/_tutorial/index.rst.txt

 3. Dimensioning the 3D grid
 ---------------------------

-The pyKVFinder 3D grid must be calculated based on the target *.pdb* file, the Probe Out diameter and the grid spacing.
+The pyKVFinder 3D grid must be calculated based on the target *.pdb* or *.xyz* file, the Probe Out diameter and the grid spacing.

 Firstly, ``pyKVFinder.get_vertices`` takes the NumPy array with xyz coordinates and radius for each atom, and the Probe Out (``probe_out``) and grid spacing (``step``) that will be applied in the detection, and returns a NumPy array with vertice coordinates (origin, X-axis, Y-axis, Z-axis) of the 3D grid.